Self Care and Leadership

 Delegate and work together

-Be sure to let your team know that you’re a safe place to come when they do feel like they’re smothered in work – listen to their needs and concerns, and help them to identify what tasks can be shared with colleagues where appropriate.
-This kind of culture will support their well-being, and help you to get a more accurate measure of what people can (or can’t) cope with, so that you’re able to plan your projects strategically, and identify if and when you need to recruit more people to keep things moving.
+This gives your team a cooperative, supportive culture that supports their well-being, and helps you to get a more accurate measure of what people can (or can’t) cope with, so that you’re able to plan your projects strategically, and identify if and when you need to recruit more people to keep things moving.

 Be sociable and build relationships